dngp/dngp/README.md

-Hi, I'm Markuss, known here as dngp.
+Hi,

+I'm Markuss.
+You can find out more about me on my github pages website.
 Coding on Python, slowly learning C.

 :)